OllieBurke/Tutorials/README.md

 1. Locate the `MCMC` directory
 2. Source the environment above: `conda activate mcmc_tutorial`
 3. Run `python mcmc.py`
+4. Once the code has finished executing, it will terminate on a `breakpoint()`.
+Here you can investigate the samples within your shell.

 ## How to generate movies

-1. For MACOSX, If you want to create movies you will want to install: `brew install ImageMagick`.
+1. For MACOSX, If you want to create movies you will want to install: `ImageMagick` using a package manager.
+I usually use brew: ``brew install ImageMagick``.
 2. Create directories for the movies by writing in the shell: `source setup/set_direc` .
 This will build the relevant directories to save the still images to.
 3. Run the script: `python mcmc.py` with `Generate_Plots = True` in the function `MCMC_run` located in the `mcmc.py` script.
 4. Create the movies by writing in the shell `source setup/make_movies` this may take some time, so be patient.
 It will also delete the directories that the still images were saved to.